 When a deficiency is assessed, it remains on your credit report for seven years.
 It continues to penalize your credit score until it is paid in full, but to a much smaller extent than the actual repossession.
 If the bank recoups the entire remaining balance from the auction, however, then you don’t owe anything, and “Deficiency” will not appear on your credit report.

-Loans transferred to a collections account also appear on your credit report for up to seven years and need to be repaid as soon as possible to start improving your credit score.
+Loans transferred to a collection account also appear on your credit report for up to seven years and need to be repaid as soon as possible to start improving your credit score.

 A judgment is probably the worst of the three post-repossession events that can be added to your credit report.
 This is a court ruling that happens when you lose a lawsuit related to the deficiency balance of your repossessed loan.
 It appears in the Public Records section of the report in addition to the other relevant items listed above.